CRMPickers logoCRMPickers

 Which CRM is safer for migrating an existing sales pipeline?

-Pipedrive is usually safer when the migration is mainly stages, deals, contacts, activities, and manager reporting.
+Pipedrive is usually safer when the migration is mainly stages, deals, contacts, activities, custom fields, and manager reporting.
 Close needs extra planning when the migration also changes phone workflows, SMS usage, sequences, recordings, and rep activity rules.

 Can Pipedrive handle outbound sales?